 1. Private Limited Company (limited by shares)

 The liability of shareholders is limited to any amount unpaid on the shares they own.
+This is one of the main attractions for people thinking of setting up a business, compared to going down the sole trader route.

 Unlike Public Limited Companies, private limited companies cannot sell their shares to the public.